-All curriculum matters are the responsibility of Amanda Tittley (Assistant Head teacher - curriculum).
+All curriculum matters are the responsibility of Mr Tim Paling (Deputy Head Teacher - Curriculum).
 The emphasis in all year groups is on providing a broadly based and balanced curriculum which meets the requirements of the national curriculum and ensures equality of entitlement and opportunity to all our students.

 Key stage 3: All year 7 students are taught a balanced curriculum of English, mathematics, science, ICT, French, music, physical education, art and design, design technology, geography, and morals and ethics in lesson time and personal development (PSHE, citizenship, careers education and guidance and sex relationships education) in tutor time .
 In almost all of these subjects students are initially taught in mixed ability tutor groups, but there is setting in science and maths during the year.